 [ You might also like: How to Install KDE Plasma in Ubuntu, Linux Mint, Fedora, and OpenSUSE ]

-The cinnamon project started in 2011 with the latest stable release being in January this year.
-With the passage of time, Cinnamon has itself became an independent project and even doesn’t require GNOME installation for it.
+The cinnamon project started in 2011 with the latest stable release being in this year.
+With the passage of time, Cinnamon has become an independent project and even doesn’t require GNOME installation.
 Other improvements include edge-tilling, performance improvements, edge-tilling, etc.

 - Muffin – Default Window Manager.